 All State Cup / Presidents Cup matches are required to be scheduled by the listed Schedule by date.
 Any game not scheduled by the Schedule by deadline will be FINED $50 PER TEAM PER DAY.

-Teams contact each other and once an agreement is made about the match, they should email the following to email@example.com
+Teams contact each other (CLICK HERE FOR SPRING 2016 CONTACT) and once an agreement is made about the match, they should email the following to firstname.lastname@example.org

 - Teams Playing